Chelagat Mutai: Early life

-Her older brother Eng.
-Jan Mutai (1945-2020) was a prominent public servant who was at one time the Managing Director of the giant Kenya Posts & Telecommunications Corporation (KPTC).
+Her older brother Eng Jan Mutai (1945–2020) was a prominent public servant who was at one time the Managing Director of the giant Kenya Posts & Telecommunications Corporation (KPTC).

 Education

 Chelagat began her early education at Terige Primary School in 1956.
 She studied there until 1960 when she proceeded to Chepterit Primary School founded by Catholic missionaries in Nandi.
 She was a pupil there until 1962 when she sat and passed her Kenya African Preliminary Examination (KAPE).
 The following year 1963, she proceeded to St. Joseph’s Girls Secondary School Chepterit also ran by the Mill Hill missionaries in Nandi.
 In 1966 she sat and passed her fourth-form East Africa Certificate of Education (EACE).

 Her leadership skills and activism became quite apparent in her school years.
 While in secondary school, she was quite vocal against the excesses of the administration and led boycotts to classes if she thought their rights were infringed.
 She would often be sent home for being headstrong but her activism was mitigated by her exceptional intelligence always being top of her class.
 Despite being constantly absent from school, she passed her examinations at Chepterit and proceeded to Highlands Girls High School in Eldoret which is today Moi Girls High School Eldoret.
 Even in her new school, she stood up to her school administration and got her in trouble several times.
 She even had to sit her A-levels finals from outside the school after causing trouble to the administration.
-Again she passed very well and was admitted to the University of Nairobi in 1970 for a degree course in Political Science.
+Again she passed very well and was admitted to the University of Nairobi in 1970 for a degree course in political Science.

 Life at the University

-Chelagat became one of the first Kalenjin women to be admitted to the newly established University of Nairobi.
-She reported at the main campus on September 1970 to begin her degree program.
-Prior to that, she had secured a temporary job at the leading newspaper The East African Standard as a reporter.
+Chelagat became one of the first Kalenjin women to be admitted to the newly-established University of Nairobi.
+She reported at the main campus in September 1970 to begin her degree program.
+Prior to that, she had secured a temporary job at the leading newspaper in Nairobi, The East African Standard, as a reporter.
 She conducted her reportage mainly in Nairobi.
 She resigned just prior to joining the university after only six months on the job.
 At that point, there were very few women on campus and even fewer from her Kalenjin ethnic community.
 In spite of her then ‘minority’ status, her campus presence was quite prominent as she had a natural gift of public speaking delivering fiery speeches during kamukunjis or informal student meetings held to address emerging issues affecting students.